IHQ (company)

-iHQ Inc., doing business as SidusHQ is one of the leading talent management agencies in South Korea.
+iHQ Inc., doing business as SidusHQ is a talent management agency based in South Korea.
 It was founded in January 2001 by Teddy Hoon-tak Jung.
-The company is involved in talent management (artist content), and TV drama/music production.
+The company is involved in talent management and TV drama/music production.

 History

 iHQ, or SidusHQ, is the successor of EBM, an entertainment company founded by producer Teddy Hoon-tak Jung (ko) in 1997.
 In 2000, EBM merged with production company Uno Films to become a new entertainment company, Sidus.
 At this time, Sidus was known as the management company of popular K-pop group g.o.d (as part of a cooperation with music producer and songwriter Park Jin-young of JYP Entertainment) and rising young actors and actresses such as Jang Hyuk, Cha Tae-hyun and Jun Ji-hyun.
 By 2002, the production and talent management divisions had separated; the production division is now known as Sidus Pictures while the talent management division became iHQ (also known as SidusHQ).

 In 2004, SKT Corporation and Sidus HQ have collaborated to create a mobile drama called 'Five Stars'.
 On the 25th, the protagonists of the mobile drama 'Five Stars' were revealed through SK Telecom's June.
 The five male protagonists of 'Five Stars' consist of four newcomers discovered by Sidus HQ and one individual selected by netizens who visited a specific website between July 10 and 25.
 Set at a rural school, The drama, set to release in early October, features Gong Hyo-jin as the female lead.
 The characters included the rebellious Si-wool (Yoo Ha-jun), the cheerful playboy Jae-gwang (Jung Kyung-ho), the tough guy Jin-woo (Kim Hyung-min), the romantic Da-hyun (Jung Gyu-woon), and the adorable Ha-ru (Park Ki-young).
 The ending was decided by fan votes, in line with the nature of a mobile drama.

 'Five Stars' was pioneer of an actor group, aiming to act together while pursuing individual activities.
 Except for Jung Kyung-ho, recruited from KBS talent, the others, mostly models, had limited acting experience.
 Despite being like unpolished diamonds, their tall and slim figures showcased promising potential.
 The drama consisted of seven episodes but received significant effort, comparable to a movie.
 They underwent three months of intense training at the Seoul Action School for action scenes.
 Appearances were made by several senior stars from Sidus HQ, such as Bin, Jang Hyuk, Ji Jin-hee, and Kim Sun-a, as well as cameo appearances, including Kim Soo-ro, Yeom Jeong-ah, Kim Sung-soo, and Gong Yoo.
 The OST, composed by Danny Ahn from god, premiered on a music cable channel in mid-September.